eXascaleInfolab/PyExPool/README.md

 - [mpepool](mpepool.py)  - execution pool with load balancer, the only mandatory module,
 - [mpewui](mpewui.py)  - optional WebUI for the interactive profiling of the scheduled Jobs and Tasks.

-or just install everything from the [pypi repository](https://pypi.org/project/pyexpool/):
+These modules can be install either manually from [GitHub](https://github.com/eXascaleInfolab/PyExPool) or from the [pypi repository](https://pypi.org/project/pyexpool/):
 ```sh
 $ pip install pyexpool
 ```
+> WebUI(`mpewui` module) renders interface from the bottle html templates located in the `./views/` (or any folder in the `bottle.TEMPLATE_PATH` list).
+So, `views/*` should be copied from the `pyexpool` repository to the target project.

-> Additionally, [hwloc / lstopo](http://www.admin-magazine.com/HPC/Articles/hwloc-Which-Processor-Is-Running-Your-Service) should be installed if customized CPU affinity masking and cach control are required, see [Requirements](#requirements) section.
+Additionally, [hwloc / lstopo](http://www.admin-magazine.com/HPC/Articles/hwloc-Which-Processor-Is-Running-Your-Service) should be installed if customized CPU affinity masking and cach control are required, see [Requirements](#requirements) section.

 ## Requirements